(a) Scope of the Rule

 (d) Jurisdiction and Pendency of Matter: Deadlines and Discovery

-At all times during the course of mediation, the matter remains under the jurisdiction of the Judge to whom the matter is assigned.
-Referral to mediation does not abate or suspend the matter.
-As to discovery matters, absent Court order or the agreement of the parties, no scheduled dates shall be deferred or delayed.
-Whenever possible, parties are encouraged to limit discovery to the development of information needed to facilitate mediation.
+During mediation, the matter remains under the jurisdiction of the Court.
+Referral to mediation does not abate or suspend any deadlines.
+Parties may limit discovery to the development of information needed to facilitate mediation.

 (e) Selection of the Mediator